-I am interested in community building, collective action, activism histories, reinterpreted models of record keeping, and popular media subversion.
-My work considers social justice histories in the context of contemporary culture and living conditions, and re-presents them in manners consciously influenced by a hyper-mediated society.
-My perspective is heavily informed by my family and by the historical era in which I live.
-I was born into the “me” generation of the socially conservative 1980s by way of Black Power era parents who live by a mantra of social responsibility.
-I draw from the intersections of these influences to produce studio work that is dense with historical research, appropriated material (both highly recognizable and commonly overlooked), comedy, rhythm that tell new narratives of unseen victory.
-My public engagement practice seeks to share the imaginative rewards I receive from my more self-contained works with communities that are physically or emotionally close to me.
-Most recently I have been working in the direction of subverting the reach of popular media as a means to most meaningfully support these communities and bring forth new accounts, or records of existence.
+I am interested in community building, activism histories, reinterpreted models of record keeping and popular media subversion.
+My perspective is informed by my experiences being born into the “me” generation of the socially conservative 1980s by way of Black Power era parents who live by a mantra of social responsibility.
+I produce studio work dense with historical research, appropriated material (highly recognizable and commonly overlooked), comedy, and rhythm, to tell new narratives of unseen victory.
+My public work seeks to share the imaginative rewards I receive from my studio work with communities that I am physically and/or emotionally close to.